-So far, so good and the theme lends itself to much banter around the table - mainly Monty Python and the Holy Grail, it has to be said.
+So far, so good and the theme lends itself to much banter around the table mainly Monty Python and the Holy Grail, it has to be said.
 My problem is that this is a memory game.
 Each turn, the next player takes a card off the top of the deck and places it on the top of the pile.
-This goes on until somebody thinks there's enough strength in the pile to succeed in a particular quest.
-The pile is sorted out by quest and the numbers totted up.
+This goes on until somebody thinks there's enough strength in the pile to succeed in a particular guest.
+The pile is sorted out by guest and the numbers totted up.
 If there's not enough strength, the players get a black sword.
 If there's too much, they get several black swords.
 Only if the numbers are just right do they get white swords.
 Additional swords may be added for the other, subsidiary quests.

 To break the monotony, occasional Merlin and Morgan cards provide twists to the rules or the process or impose forfeit-like conditions on the players.
 However, the game essentially consists of turning over cards until someone's had enough.
 In order to win, players need to remember what cards have been revealed.
 However, the game is only fun if they don't remember!
-Our great example was Pete calling a quest that just succeeded.
+Our great example was Pete calling a guest that just succeeded.
 He was actually a traitor and thought we would lose the quest!

 Shadows over Camelot - the card game can clearly be fun in the right circumstances, but the combination of a memory game (groan) with forfeits (shudder) put me right off.
-It gets a provisional 4/10 on my highly subjective
+It gets a provisional 4/10 on my highly subjective scale.
+Which is a shame as I really like the original Shadows over Camelot (as you can see from my review: www.pevans.co.uk/Reviews).